24. Your CI website refers to the issue of cults and suspect organisations. Can you enlarge further?

 In Western countries, the "journalist" and “esoteric writer” Paul Brunton is often viewed as a superior source to an Asiatic he derided.
 Close inspection of this matter reveals some factors that are not in Brunton’s favour.

-In my book Meher Baba, an Iranian Liberal (1988), I did observe certain courtesies incumbent upon describing a Zoroastrian subject who had been misrepresented via the popular media associated with the British writer Paul Brunton (1898-1981).
+In my book Meher Baba, an Iranian Liberal (1988), I did observe certain courtesies incumbent upon describing a Zoroastrian subject who had been misrepresented via the popular media associated with British writer Paul Brunton (1898-1981).
 The latter gained the repute of being a spiritual authority.
-Brunton produced a string of bestselling books, and was patronised by the publishing house of Rider.
-In 1945, he began to describe himself as Doctor.
+Brunton produced a string of bestselling books, being patronised by the publishing house of Rider.
+In 1945, he was describing himself as Doctor.

 Meher Baba did make some strong statements, claiming to be a God-man; in this respect it is easy to make criticisms.
 However, restraint is advisable.
 Meher Baba bathed lepers, personally tended and donated to the poor, and supported the cause of untouchables in the face of caste biases.
 In fact, caste taboos were outlawed at his Meherabad ashram during the 1920s.
 His affinity with untouchables extended to a private meeting with Dr. Bhimrao R. Ambedkar (the untouchable leader) in 1932.
 The lifestyle of Meher Baba was strictly disciplined; he remained a silent celibate ascetic until his death.
 His relevant Irani Zoroastrian background receives no mention in the popular and cursory treatments favouring Brunton’s deceptive report.
 He was described by Brunton as a “Parsee messiah,” which is ethnically inaccurate.

 The early years of Meher Baba reflect his ethnic mid-way stance between Islam and Hinduism, a feature commonly neglected.
 An Irani Zoroastrian by birth, he is closely associated with Hazrat Babajan, a Pathan mystic at Poona.
 His later years were marked by a more devotional ambience associated with the Hindu temperament.
-To his credit, this Irani was the only “Indian guru” figure in the 1960s to make a pointed case against the use of LSD, a message that was resented by some sectors of the emerging new age trend in America.
+To his credit, this Irani was the only “Indian guru” figure in the 1960s to make a pointed case against the use of LSD, a message resented by some sectors of the emerging new age trend in America.
 See further Meher Baba and Paul Brunton (2012); Meher Baba (2009) and short entry (2010).
 The critique of Meher Baba Oceanic (2013) is relevant.
 See also Critics of Meher Baba.
+I have no connection with the Meher Baba movement.
+See Statement of Independence.

 A major drawback in web sources is Wikipedia.
 Articles on religion in that well known compendium are frequently inadequate.
 University academics have been very sceptical of the preferred pseudonymity.
 Critics include citizens.
 In my own instance, Wikipedia trolls were active in deleting an article, and also in further questionable hostilities directed against my books.
 The background details to these campaigns are revealing.
 The instigating pseudonymous opponents were affiliates of well known sects, namely those of Sathya Sai Baba, Bhagwan Shree Rajneesh, Adi Da Samraj, and Meher Baba.
 Such trolls attach themselves to Wikipedia articles on their favoured guru, sometimes achieving a questionable monopoly.
 See Wikipedia Anomalies and the Sequel.
 A short compass overview of anomalies is available at Wikipedia Misinformation.

-An affiliate of the Sathya Sai Baba sect (SSS108, alias Equalizer) engineered in 2006 a Wikipedia User page designed to proscribe my books, simply because one of these books contained appendices featuring material from ex-devotees of Sathya Sai Baba.
-The transparent nature of this ruse was evident to close analysts, but general readers were easily fooled, including Wikipedia trolls who were influenced by attack blogs emanating from the same champion of Sathya Sai Baba.
+An affiliate of the Sathya Sai Baba movement (SSS108, alias Equalizer) engineered, in 2006, a Wikipedia User page designed to proscribe my books, simply because one of these books contained appendices featuring material from ex-devotees of Sathya Sai Baba.
+The transparent nature of this ruse was evident to close analysts.
+General readers were easily fooled, including Wikipedia trolls who were influenced by attack blogs emanating from the same champion of Sathya Sai Baba.
 Meher Baba affiliates were especially retrogressive, favouring SSS108 at my expense.
 One of the Wikipedia trolls lobbied a baseless accusation deriving from Meher Baba devotees in America; this mythology was accompanied by a refrain that "no sect actually exists."
 The "no sect" credo emanates from Dick Anthony (24.12 above), whose apologist theory has furnished support for zealous Meher Baba devotees believing themselves to be innocent "lovers" beyond all criticism.

 I replied to the misleading accusation in The Meher Baba Movement (see also Update).
 This made no difference to troll hostilities on Wikipedia.
 However, the Wikipedia manager Jimmy Wales personally deleted the deficient SSS108 User page in February 2012, after several years of trouble caused by that document.
 The significance of this action was lost upon trolls, but not the observer audience.
 The current state of Wikipedia, in respect of articles on religion and gurus, is dismal.
 Some academics say that it is best not to cite Wikipedia articles in this category.
 I am here following suit.